DanielGMorenaFhecor/IDI-PY-FILEFINDER/README.md

 ## Goal of the Application

-The Network File List Application is designed to facilitate the task of listing all files with a specified extension from a connected network.
+The FILEFINDER Application is designed to facilitate the task of listing all files with a specified extension from a connected network.
 It automates the process of iterating over different servers, directories, and files, and then compiles a comprehensive list of the selected files.
 Only directories and files with read permissions will be processed.

 ## How to Use the Application